 We have a strict No Food / No Drinks policy in the academy.
 However, we do provide a water cooler near the bathrooms.

 Yes we do.
 We feel that performing in public is important for a student’s progress, both musically and developmentally in general.
 Performance also gives students real and tangible goals towards which they practice and strive.
 Having said that, students are not required to participate in recitals.
 Recitals are twice a year – one in early December and one in May.
-There is a $10 per student recital fee.
+There is a $25 recital fee per family.